-A photograph shows Tulsi Gabbard with members of Antifa, including political activist Evan Duke.
+A photograph shows Tulsi Gabbard with political activist and Antifa supporter Evan Duke.

 A photograph supposedly showing U.S. Rep. Tulsi Gabbard of Hawaii, a candidate for the 2020 Democratic presidential nomination, posing with members of Antifa (specifically with the “leader of Portland Antifa,” Evan Duke), was widely circulated on social media in October 2019:

 This is a genuine, undoctored photograph of Gabbard with Duke.
 (Gabbard is the woman in the center left of this image; Duke is standing just over her right shoulder.)
 However, this picture does not depict an “Antifa crew,” nor is it evidence that Gabbard is an “antifa fascist fangirl.”

 Antifa is a political protest movement that opposes fascism, racism, and other extreme right-wing ideologies.
 The group has been involved in some violent altercations, however, and some critics have argued that Antifa deserves to be classified as a terrorist organization.
 Although this photograph truly shows Gabbard with Duke, the latter a supporter of Antifa, this picture was taken at an environmental protest in 2016 and (with the exception of Duke’s presence) has little or nothing to do with the Antifa movement.

 The photograph was taken in December 2016 during the Dakota Access Pipeline protests at the Standing Rock Indian Reservation in North Dakota.
 These protests were focused on environmental issues related to the construction an oil pipeline from the Bakken oil fields in North Dakota to central Illinois and not fascism.